-To avoid rendering the SRS inoperative, which could increase the risk of personal injury or death in the event of a collision which would result in air bag inflation, all maintenance should be performed by an authorized by intentional activation of the system.
+To avoid rendering the SRS inoperative, which could increase the risk of personal injury or death in the event of a collision which would result in air bag inflation, all maintenance should be performed by an authorized NISSAN dealer.

+Improper maintenance, including incorrect removal and installation of the SRS, can lead to personal injury caused by unintentional activation of the system.
 For removal of Spiral Cable and Air Bag Module, see the RS section.

-INFINITI dealer.
-Improper maintenance, including incorrect removal and installation of the SRS, can lead to personal injury caused

 Do not use electrical test equipment on any circuit related to the SRS unless instructed to in this Service Manual.
-Spiral cable and wiring harnesses (except "SEAT BELT PRE-TENSIONER") covered with yellow insulation tape either just before the harness connectors or for the complete harness are related to the SRS.
+SRS wiring harnesses can be identified by yellow harness connector.

-PRECAUTIONS FOR IVIS (INFINITI VEHICLE IMMOBILIZER SYSTEM - NATS)
+PRECAUTIONS FOR NVIS (NISSAN VEHICLE IMMOBILIZER SYSTEM - NATS)

-IVIS (NATS) will immobilize the engine if someone tries to start it without the registered key of IVIS (NATS).
+NVIS (NATS) will immobilize the engine if someone tries to start it without the registered key of NVIS (NATS).

-Both of the originally supplied ignition key IDs have been IVIS (NATS) registered.
+Both of the originally supplied ignition key IDs have been NVIS (NATS) registered.